jollytoad/deno_http_fns/docs/getting-started.md

 **@http functions** is not a framework, it's a library of functions that work well together, but also with other frameworks (that use standard web APIs).

-At present there is no `init` command to create an app template.
+At present there is no `init` command to create a template app.

-I see the main benefit of using `@http` functions is the transparency of the code, it is deliberated designed so that the runtime path is simple and easy to follow.
+I feel the main benefit of using `@http` functions is the transparency of the code, it is deliberated designed so that the runtime path is simple and easy to follow.
 Indeed I encourage you to look inside the functions and get a feel for what they do and how they work, they should hopefully be clear, and if not